Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Fluctuation-dissipation relation (FDR) for SCN

-Another concept, which is necessary for our derivation, is the stochastic orthogonality.
+Another idea, which is necessary for our derivation, is stochastic orthogonality.
 Matrix $Q$ is not orthogonal by itself, but in completely disordered systems, such that the distribution of $x_i$ is homogeneous and reads $p(x_i)\simeq L^{-1}$, it satisfies: